Our knowledge of orthopaedics. Your best health.

 Chalmers P, Sherman SL, Ghodadra N, Mather RC, Romeo AA: Biceps Tenotomy and Tenodesis, in Flatow E, Colvin AC, eds: Atlas of Essential Orthopaedic Procedures.
 Rosemont, IL, American Academy of Orthopaedic Surgeons, 2013, pp 25-29.

 Tenotomy.
 In some cases, the long head of the biceps tendon may be so damaged that it is not possible to repair or tenodese it.
-Your surgeon may simply elect to release the damaged biceps tendon from its attachment.
+Your surgeon may simply elect to release the damaged biceps tendon from its attachment to bone.
 This is called a biceps tenotomy.
-This option is the least invasive but may result in a Popeye bulge in the arm.
-Patients who have tenotomy usually do well and return to near normal strength.

 Surgical complications.
-Overall, complication rates are low, and your surgeon can correct them without difficulty.
+Overall, complication rates are low.

 Your doctor may restrict certain activities to allow the repaired tendon to heal.
 It is important to follow your doctor's directions after surgery to avoid damage to your repaired biceps.

-Your doctor will soon start you on therapeutic exercises.
-Flexibility exercises will improve range of motion in your shoulder.
-Exercises to strengthen your shoulder will gradually be added to your rehabilitation plan.
+• Exercises to strengthen your shoulder will gradually be added to your rehabilitation plan.

 Surgical outcome.
 Most patients have good results.
 They typically regain full range of motion and are able to move their arms without pain.
-People who play very high-demand overhead sports occasionally need to limit these activities after surgery.

 Last Reviewed